nicolasochem/tzip/proposals/tzip-12/tzip-12.md

 Most of the entry points are batch operations that allow querying or transfer of multiple token types atomically.
-If the underlying contract implementation supports only a single token type, the batch may contain single or multiple entries where token ID will be a fixed `0n` value.
+If the underlying contract implementation supports only a single token type, the batch may contain zero or multiple entries where token ID is a fixed `0n` value.
 Likewise, if multiple token types are supported, the batch may contain zero or more entries and there may be duplicate token IDs.

 Most token standards specify logic that validates a transfer transaction and can